Australian High Commission

 • Witnessing Commonwealth of Australia Statutory Declarations (Statutory Declarations Act 1959)

-• Witnessing Australian state and territory statutory declarations (except for South Australia, Tasmania and Western Australia).
+• Witnessing Australian state and territory statutory declarations (except for Tasmania and Western Australia).

 • Witnessing the signing of Australian land transfer documents (see details below)